 -'Das Königreich Himyar', edited by Stephan Procházka, Unterwegs in Saudi Arabien: Historische, Gesellschaftliche und Kulturwissenschaftliche Hintergründe.
 Vienna 2015: Self-published by Department of Oriental Studies of the University of Vienna.

--‘Pan-Islamism and the Concept of the Umma in the Lectures of Husayn al-Huthi’: forthcoming paper presentation at Peace and Conflict Studies in Anthropology (PACSA) Conference, Amsterdam, 30 August 2017.
+-‘Pan-Islamism and the Concept of the Umma in the Lectures of Husayn al-Huthi’: paper presentation at Peace and Conflict Studies in Anthropology (PACSA) Conference, Amsterdam, 30 August 2017.

 -‘“Death to America, Death to Israel, Damn the Jews, Victory to Islam”: the Huthi Movement’s Framing of Localised Grievances in Terms of International Politics’, paper presented at British Society for Middle Eastern Studies (BRISMES) Conference, Edinburgh, 7 July 2017.